w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ### Consumer and Provider References

-In Polkadot and Substrate-based chains, each account must maintain a minimum total balance called the Existential Deposit (ED) to remain alive.
+In Polkadot and Substrate-based chains, each account must maintain a minimum free balance called the Existential Deposit (ED) to remain alive (or have another provider see later).
 An account cannot be reaped from the state while it has a reserved balance, or in general, any [consumer and provider reference](./learn-guides-accounts.md#query-account-data-in-polkadot-js).
 Those references determine if an account can be reaped, usually because other pallets depend on the existence of such an account.
 For example, the existential deposit adds a provider reference simply